teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 Common 400 error scenarios:

-- Package item does not belong to the specified invoice
+- Package does not belong to the specified invoice
-- Delivery record already exists for this package item
+- Delivery record already exists for this package
-- Package item is not associated with any package
+- Invoice does not have an associated package
 - Validation errors in request body

 **401 Unauthorized**